-This book was written to Hebrew Christians scattered around the world who were beginning to compromise their radical relationship with Jesus.
-The Roman Empire had begun to persecute Christians, but not Jews.
+This book was written to Hebrew Christians scattered around the world.
+They were beginning to compromise their radical relationship with Jesus.
+The Roman Empire had begun to persecute Christians more than Jews.

 These believers wanted to slide back under the OT covenant and hide as “secret Christians” under the disguise of the Jewish religious practices.
 No wonder so many strong warning passages in Hebrews!
 The writer systematically paints a breathtaking portrait of the superiority over the OT of the Person, the ministry, and the life of Jesus Christ, the only one who is worth such costly, all-in allegiance.

 We can get too much religion.
 We cannot ever get too much of Jesus.
 Here is an outline of this literary masterpiece.
 The writer systematically demonstrates how Jesus is so far superior to all the important people and elements in the OT.

 Jesus Christ our Lord is:

 - Far exceeds Moses (3:1-19).

 - Greater than Aaron as High Priest (4:14-5:10)